 Workshops

-REI Phase I Workshop, October 20-21, 2025
+REI Phase I Workshop, March 26-27, 2026

 The Racial Equity Institute’s two-day workshop is designed to develop the capacity of participants to better understand racism in its institutional and structural forms.
 Moving away from a focus on personal bigotry and bias, this workshop presents a historical, cultural, and structural analysis of racism.
 Topics covered include our fish/lake/groundwater analysis of structural racism; understanding and controlling implicit bias; race, poverty, and place; markedness theory; institutional power arrangements and power brokers; importance of definitions of race and racism; history and legacy of race in American economic and policy development; racial identity and its interaction with institutional culture.
 With shared language and a clearer understanding of how institutions and systems are producing unjust and inequitable outcomes, participants should leave the training better equipped to begin to work for change.

-REI Phase I Workshop, October 23-24, 2025
+REI Phase I Workshop, May 13-14, 2026

 Sponsored by Alameda County Community Food Bank